mielvds/PhD-Thesis/content/introduction.md

 the Web had to become *machine-readable*.
 This Web extension is typically referred to as the *Semantic Web*.

-Now —almost twenty years later—, several standards and technologies have been developed to make this dream a reality, [In 2013, more than four million Web domains were already using these technologies](http://iswc2013.semanticweb.org/content/keynote-ramanathan-v-guha.html).
+Now —almost twenty years later<del class="comment" data-author="mvs">-</del>, several standards and technologies have been developed to make this dream a reality.
+[In 2013, more than four million Web domains were already using these technologies](http://iswc2013.semanticweb.org/content/keynote-ramanathan-v-guha.html).
 Using these Semantic Web technologies, so-called *knowledge graphs* are being constructed by many major companies world-wide, such as [Google](https://developers.google.com/knowledge-graph/) and [Microsoft](https://developer.microsoft.com/en-us/graph/).
 These knowledge graphs are being used to support tasks that were part of Tim Berners-Lee's original vision, such as managing day-to-day tasks with the [Google Now assistant](https://www.google.com/intl/nl/landing/now/).
+<span class="comment" data-author="mvs">It's not very clear what knowledge graphs are at this point.
+I think you need to mention that they are colllections of structured information (from the Web) organized like a graph.</span>

 The standard for modeling knowledge graphs is the [Resource Description Framework (RDF)](cite:cites spec:rdf).
 Fundamentally, it is based around the concept of *triples* that are used to make statements about *things*.